flo-l/brettspiel/DRAFT-2.0.md

 ###The Client sends the following commands:
 (game_id is a string needed by the server to find the correct game instance)
+- request_pack_list => asks server which content packs are available

 - new_game => asks the server to create a new game instance.

 - join: game_id, name => Player with name want's to join